ttaubert/octoblog/source/_posts/2014-11-15-the-sad-state-of-tls-session-ticket-implementations.markdown

 It does unfortunately not seem to provide a compile-time flag to do that.

 A graceful daily restart of HAproxy might be the only way to trigger key rotation.
-This is a pure assumption, please test before using it in production.
+This is a *pure assumption* though, please do your own testing before using that in production.

 ## Session Resumption with multiple servers